goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   ```js
   initialValues={{ title: "EDIT ME", description: "CHANGE ME TOO" }}
   ```
-  this will be used a s the initial values inside of the form itself.
+  this will be used as the initial values inside of the form itself.
 - So `redux form` is going to if that `initialValues` property has a property of title and a property of description.
 And if they do then those values will be used as the initial values for the `Field` inside of `StreamForm` component.
 - Now we can check the initial values inside of the edit page.
-- Remember that `stream` is an object witha title and a description property.
+- Remember that `stream` is an object with a title and a description property.
 So now the title and description off of our `stream` object will be used as the `initialValues` for the the form.
   ```js
   <StreamForm
     initialValues={this.props.stream}